 Why Does My Child Have Trouble Sitting Still in School?

-Many parents hear from teachers that their child has trouble sitting still in school, making it difficult for them to focus and participate in lessons.
-While some fidgeting is normal for young children, consistent difficulty sitting still can affect learning and classroom behaviour.
-If your child struggles with sitting still, you’re not alone.
-This issue is quite common and can be caused by various factors, including sensory processing difficulties, ADHD, and even low muscle tone or poor postural control.
+Many parents hear from teachers that their child struggles to sit still in school, making it difficult for them to focus and participate in lessons.
+While some fidgeting is normal for young children, consistent difficulty with sitting still can affect learning and classroom behaviour.
+If your child has trouble sitting still, you’re not alone—this is a common issue and can be caused by various factors such as sensory processing difficulties, ADHD, low muscle tone, or even boredom.

-In this blog, we’ll explore the reasons why children might have trouble sitting still in school and provide practical strategies, including insights from Occupational Therapy, to help support them.
+In this blog, we’ll explore the reasons why children might struggle with sitting still in school and how Occupational Therapy in Bondi Junction and Mascot can help.

 Common Reasons for Trouble Sitting Still